2013 National Football Challenge Cup

 The 2013 National Football Challenge Cup was the 23rd season of National Challenge Cup, the main cup competition in Pakistani football.

-A total of 16 clubs entered the competition, the tournament commenced on 15 May 2018.
+A total of 16 clubs entered the competition that was held from 15 to 26 May 2018.
 Bahawalpur were the hosts for the tournament, thus earning DFA Bahawalpur a spot in the tournament, courtesy of being the hosts.

-Khan Research Laboratories were the defending champions, they were knocked out in quarter finals, losing 5–4 on penalties to the eventual winners National Bank.
+Khan Research Laboratories, the defending champions, were knocked out in quarter finals, losing 5–4 on penalties to the eventual winners National Bank.

-National Bank won the tournament, defeating Karachi Electric Supply Corporation 1–0 in the finals.
-This was the first major trophy for National Bank since 1993, when they won the National Challenge Cup that year.
+National Bank defeated Karachi Electric Supply Corporation 1–0 in the finals.
+This was the first major trophy for National Bank since 1993, when they had won the National Challenge Cup.

 Teams

 The 16 participating teams are as below: